These criteria have been revised following comments on the draft criteria here.

 - A broad principle based criterion to avoid being too prescriptive and limiting on innovation and practice;

 - Some illustrations of what the application of the criterion might mean both in terms of what we might expect to see (✔ ) and not to see (×).
 We hope this serves to better explain the criterion in practice.

 We would expect some sort of body, with diverse representation, to make final assessments based on submitted evidence by departments seeking accreditation.
 We will be exploring further with stakeholders how this might work in further stages of the development of the scheme – see here.

-They are also available in Spanish here and Portuguese here.
+They are also available in Chinese, Spanish, French and Portuguese.

 Rationale: This will ensure recognition of the value of a pluralist approach to understanding the economy.

 ✔ This pluralist and interdisciplinary perspective is explicitly set out as the context for the programme

 ✔ Reading lists include authors from different schools of thought in economics and from other disciplines.

 × All approaches to understanding economic related issues are treated as equally valid in all circumstances (ie “anything goes”).